 - Sexual Exploitation: Taking sexual advantage of another for one’s benefit, or to benefit or advantage anyone other than the one being exploited, by: (a) viewing, possessing, producing, or distributing child pornography; (b) non-consensual recording, disseminating, or copying of images, photography, video, or audio recording of sexual activity or nudity conducted in a private space; or (c) purposefully exposing another person to a sexually transmitted infection, or sexually transmitted disease, without their knowledge.

 - Retaliation: Retaliation means an adverse action taken against a Student, Employee or Campus Community Member because the individual engaged in a protected activity.
 Adverse action means any action that is reasonably likely to deter a person from engaging in a protected activity.
 Adverse action does not include petty slights or trivial annoyances.
-Protected activity means (1) opposing a practice that is unlawful or that the individual reasonably believes is unlawful (2) filing a report, serving as a witness, assisting someone with a complaint, or participating in an investigation, proceeding or hearing pertaining to discrimination, harassment or other prohibited conduct (3) participating in the university’s reasonable accommodation processes.
+Protected activity includes (1) opposing a practice that is unlawful or that the individual reasonably believes is unlawful (2) filing a report, serving as a witness, assisting someone with a complaint, or participating in an investigation, proceeding or hearing pertaining to discrimination, harassment or other prohibited conduct (3) participating in the university’s reasonable accommodation processes.

 IV.
 Academic Freedom and Free Speech